-6.1.
+- 6.1.
 Guidelines for any dewatering.

-6.1.1.
-Dewatering and Fish Handling Plans (Appendix F) have been developed and are followed for most project facilities dewaterings.
+Guidelines for Dewatering and Fish Handling Plans (Appendix F) have been developed and are followed for most project facilities dewaterings.
 These plans include consideration for fish safety and are consistent with the following general guidance.
-The appropriate plans are reviewed by participants before each salvage operation.

-6.1.2.
-Whether pumps or drain valve are used, automatic pump shut off devices will be utilized to prevent stranding fish.
-If automatic pump shut off devices and low water alarms are not used, the dewatering process must be continuously monitored to prevent stranding.

-6.1.3.
-A project biologist and/or alternate Corps fish personnel will attend all project activities involving fish handling.
+The appropriate plans are reviewed by participants before each salvage operation. - 6.1.2.
+Whether pumps or drain valves are used, automatic pump shut off devices will be utilized to prevent stranding fish.
+If automatic pump shut off devices and low water alarms are not used, the dewatering process must be continuously monitored to prevent stranding. - 6.1.3.
+A project biologist and/or alternate Corps fish personnel will attend all project activities involving fish handling. - 6.1.4.

-6.1.4.
 The fish agencies and tribes will be invited to assist in any dewatering and, at a minimum, are invited to participate in all ladder dewaterings.

-6.1.5.
+- 6.1.5.
 Adult fish will be released into the forebay and juvenile fish will be released into the tailrace.
-If a ladder is dewatered in the spring or summer, steelhead kelts will be released into the tailrace.
+If a ladder is dewatered in the spring or summer, steelhead kelts will be released into the tailrace. - 6.2.

-6.2.
 Juvenile bypass systems.

-See Guidelines for Dewatering and Fish Handling Plans (Appendix ${\bf F})$
+See Guidelines for Dewatering and Fish Handling Plans (Appendix F) and the Fish Recovery Plans in the Project Fisheries office.